Moreno Valley, California: 21st century

 On February 13, 2007, the city council passed, by a vote of 4–1, a resolution christening the eastern half of the city (roughly from Lasselle Street to Gilman Springs Road) "Rancho Belago", a pastiche of Spanish and Italian words.
 The city council's resolution includes the 92555 ZIP Code within the boundaries of the area, as reported by the Press Enterprise newspaper.

-Metrolink rail transit arrived in the area in 2016, as far south as Perris.
-A proposal to erect a four-lane road (known as Mid County Parkway) near the site of Cajalco Road/Ramona Expressway from Interstate 215 to State Route 79 in San Jacinto is currently being studied by Caltrans and Riverside County.

 Geography

 According to the United States Census Bureau, the city has a total area of 51.5 sqmi, of which, 51.3 sqmi of it is land and 0.2 sqmi of it is water.

 Moreno Valley is located at a geographic crossroad.
 To the east lies the San Gorgonio Pass and Coachella Valley; to the south are Lake Perris, Perris, and the San Jacinto Mountains; to the north are the San Bernardino Valley and San Bernardino Mountains.
 To the west lies neighboring Riverside.
 It is relatively close to Ontario International Airport.

 One of the most visible geographical features in Moreno Valley is Box Springs Mountain.
 This mountain at the northwest end of the city rises over the city, providing a concrete landmark.
 The section of the mountain that faces the city has a large letter "M" constructed upon it.
 This was built privately at the encouragement of the city council, which argued it would foster unity.
 The letter is located on public land and is maintained entirely by charity.
-The letter had lights installed on December 3, 2005 to celebrate Moreno Valley's 21st anniversary of its incorporation.
+The letter had lights installed on December 3, 2005, to celebrate Moreno Valley's 21st anniversary of its incorporation.
 The completion of the repairs of heavy damage to the letter, due to extreme rain the year before.
 The mayor at that time, Bonnie Flickinger, has said that the citizens liked it that way and that the council would try to get it to light up regularly.
-Between December 2, 2009 and December 6, 2009, Moreno Valley, along with Edison lit up the letter in celebration of the city's 25th anniversary.
+Between December 2, 2009, and December 6, 2009, Moreno Valley, along with Edison lit up the letter in celebration of the city's 25th anniversary.
 Several Eagle Scout projects have been dedicated to maintaining the "M".